310mc/https-310mc.github.io-tl/source/_posts/stella_maris/hidden_island.md

 {% bubble Mizusaba %}
 Sorry to cut into your conversation, but yes, that’s what restoration means here~.

-I heard from my grandpa that in the olden days, this land was pretty well-developed, for reasons such as being located near the main island of Okinawa~♪
+I heard from my grampa that in the olden days, this land was pretty well-developed, for reasons such as being located near the main island of Okinawa~♪
 {% endbubble %}

 {% bubble Chiaki srsthinking %}
 That does make sense.
-In fact, a location being near to the mainland is a major factor in its development.
+In fact, a location being near to the main island is a major factor in its development.
 {% endbubble %}

 {% bubble Mizusaba %}